Prashanna-Raj-Pandit/Prashanna-Raj-Pandit/README.md

 # Hi there, I'm Prashanna Raj Pandit 👋

-🌟 **Welcome to my GitHub!**

-I am a passionate Computer Science graduate student at Southern Illinois University Edwardsville (SIUE), where I specialize in AI, Machine Learning, and Backend Development.
-My journey is all about creating innovative solutions and learning every day.
+I am a passionate Computer Science graduate student at Southern Illinois University Edwardsville (SIUE), where I explore AI, Machine Learning, and Backend Development.
+My journey is all about learning every day.
 Here's a little more about me:

 ---
 ## 🔬 Research Assistant